To provide intellectually stimulating, affordable, non-credit learning opportunities to people 50 and older in community settings throughout Vermont.

 Osher Lifelong Learning Institute in Vermont

 In January 2003, the University of Vermont received a generous grant from the Bernard Osher foundation to establish Osher Lifelong Learning Institutes that provide courses and programs for Vermonters age 50 and over.
 The University received three subsequent grants followed by a $1 million endowment in October, 2006 to permanently establish the Osher Lifelong Learning Institute at UVM.
-Institutes now exist in eight Vermont communities in Brattleboro, Newport/Derby/Stanstead, Central Vermont, Lamoille Valley, Rutland, Springfield, St. Johnsbury, St. Albans.
+Institutes now exist in nine Vermont communities in Brattleboro, Newport/Derby/Stanstead, Central Vermont, Lamoille Valley, Rutland, Springfield, St. Johnsbury, St. Albans, and on the UVM Burlington Campus.

 The Osher Lifelong Learning Institutes offer new opportunities for serving the intellectual needs of Vermont’s older citizens through non-credit courses and programs offered at an affordable cost in communities throughout the state.
 Local community members, in collaboration with UVM, design the curriculum and enroll in non-credit classes taught primarily by active and retired UVM faculty or other area college faculty and experts.